AljoschaMeyer/pavo-bootstrap/reference.md

 This document serves as the reference description of the pavo programming language.
 Reading it is *not* the recommended way to *learn* the language, since it aims to be exhaustive rather than pedagocical, and it primarily deals with the *what* and *how* of pavo, not the *why*.
 Still, care has been taken to write it such that all aspects of the language are introduced before they are being referred to.

+**Status of this Document**: Not particularly well-written, but sufficiently precise (more or less).

 Pavo is a [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity), [dynamically typed](https://en.wikipedia.org/wiki/Type_system#Dynamic_type_checking_and_runtime_type_information) but otherwise rather static [lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) in the tradition of [scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) and [clojure](https://clojure.org/), with [deterministic semantics](https://en.wikipedia.org/wiki/Deterministic_algorithm).
 Running a program consists of the following steps:

 1. The source code is *parsed* into a value.